 Please don't try to park over the bridge, there isn't room and it's not fair on those who live here.
 Please use the Purton Car Park (the postcode will take you to it) and then walk over the bridge and turn left to the Hulks.

 It can be a there and back walk or perhaps a loop too.
 Map: Ordnance Survey Explorer OL14

-Panorama views overlooking Stroud and the Severn Vale.
+Panoramic views overlooking Stroud and the Severn Vale.
 Many level walks and open spaces above Nailsworth and Golden Valleys.
 Home to colourful array of wild flowers and butterflies and a roaming herd of cattle in the summer.
 Good for a bike ride too.
 Free Parking.
 Winstones Ice Cream and the Bear of Rodborough!

 between A46 (Stroud-Nailsworth) and A419 (Stroud-Cirencester),

 AUGUST 2021:: THIS VENUE HAS NOW CLOSED DUE TO REDEVELOPMENT OF THEIR SITE.

 THEY ARE PLANNING A NEW BUILDING, BUT THIS MAY TAKE SOME TIME.